omnilaboratory/obd/README.md

 Bob's   id is: f38e72f6bf69c69ad1cdc0040550bafb86d5c4d35bd04542fcf5fc5ecb2135be

+### Normal operations
-Following operations can be found in the instruction of GUI tool or the online API document:
+Following operations can be found in the instruction of GUI tool or the [online API document.](https://api.omnilab.online):

 # API Document
 Please visit OBD [online API documentation](https://api.omnilab.online) for the lastest update.

 # How to Contribute
 OmniBOLT Daemon is MIT licensed open source software.
 Hopefully you can get started by going through the above steps, but Lightning network is not that easy to develop.
 Anyone is welcome to join us in this journey, and please be nice to each other, don't bring any illegal/private stuff, abuse or racial into our community.